mvoloz/sql-layer-adapter-activerecord/README.md

 end
 ```

-If the table already has the reference, `add_gropuing` alone can be used:
+If the table already has the reference, `add_grouping` alone can be used:

 ```ruby
 class GroupPostsToUsers < ActiveRecord::Migration